Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About the program

 The Music Australia Core Contribution Fund is designed to support eligible organisations providing services to key areas of the contemporary Australian music industry.
-It provides a 2-year investment for core operations and staffing to build stability and capacity in the Australian contemporary music sector, with a focus on organisations representing and/or supporting:
+It provides a 2-year investment for core operations and staffing to build stability and capacity in the Australian contemporary music sector, with a focus on industry representative, advocacy, member and/or growth and development organisations representing and/or supporting:

 • a key sector area or membership